Cardcaptor Sakura: Anime

 Anime Limited licensed Cardcaptor Sakura in its original, uncut form in the United Kingdom and Ireland, and made the first season of the series available on Channel 4 via All 4.
 Pre-orders for a Blu-ray release of the series became available in December 2021.
 The collection includes all 70 episodes across 10 discs, uses the 2017 remaster of the series in 4K resolution, the Pioneer subtitles, and a 16-page collector's booklet.
-It does not use the Cardcaptors dub.
-As of November 2022, the series now streams on ITVX.
+It does not use the Cardcaptors dub, but the dub aired on Animax Asia.
+From November 2022 to January 2024, the Animax Asia dub of the series streamed on ITV Hub, along with its successor, ITVX.

 Films

 Madhouse produced two, 82-minute anime films as an extension to the anime television series.
 The first, Cardcaptor Sakura: The Movie, was released on August 21, 1999.
 Set between the first and second seasons of the TV series, the film shows Sakura and her friends going to Hong Kong, where they encounter a vengeful spirit who was hurt by Clow Reed in the past.
 It was released to VHS, LD and DVD in Japan by Bandai Visual in February 2000.
 Nelvana released an English dubbed version of the film, retaining the same name and story changes as its main Cardcaptors dub, although it was dubbed with no visual edits and was released in cut and uncut versions.
 As with the TV series, Pioneer Entertainment also released the film with the original Japanese audio and English subtitles, and also released a bilingual DVD containing both audio tracks.
 Both the edited and unedited versions were released on VHS and DVD in March 2002.
 Discotek Media released the first film on Blu-ray Disc and DVD on September 30, 2014, in North America.

 The second film, Cardcaptor Sakura Movie 2: The Sealed Card, was released in Japan on July 15, 2000.
 It provided a conclusion to the TV series, in which Syaoran returns to Tokyo in hopes of getting Sakura's answer to his love confession, but her own confession is interrupted by the appearance of a 53rd Clow Card.
 It was released to LD (as a limited edition) and DVD in January 2001, and to VHS in July 2001.
 It was released in North America to DVD by Pioneer in November 2003 and featured an English dub by Bang Zoom!
 Entertainment instead of Nelvana and Ocean Studios, now with Kari Wahlgren as Sakura, and this time retaining the original character names and the content unedited and uncut.
 The films as released by Pioneer (later renamed Geneon) remained in print in North America until late 2007.
 A bonus short film titled Leave it to Kero! was played with the theatrical screening of the second film.